DreaJulca/bea_r_vis/README.md

-# bea_r_vis
+# BEA Visualization in R: A GG approach
-BEA Visualization in R Zoom course materials
+Course materials for CLC class: *BEA Visualization in R: An introduction to Layered Grammars of Graphics*.